-Bachelor of Pastoral Ministry Degree Programs Admission Requirements
+Bachelor of Theology in Missional Leadership (BTML) Programs Admission Requirements

 - Successful completion of 12 years of schooling or its equivalent.
-(International students graduating at grade 10 meet the grade 12 equivalence by having completed the first two years of a diploma program.) - 2.
-In exceptional cases, mature candidates (aged 30 and above with at least five years of ministry experience) who have not completed the prerequisite schooling may be admitted on a probationary status based on the Recognition of Prior Learning Policy. - 3.
-An applicant must be active in \ministry and authorized to implement assignments within a local church. \Active in Ministry typically is reflected by the following roles: Senior Pastor, Associate/Assistant Pastor, Church Planter, Elder/Church Leader, Pastor's Spouse, Bishop, or Denominational Leader. - (International students transfer credit requirements) A Bachelor of Pastoral Ministry (TISOT) student must transfer 15 hours of undergraduate credit from another college or university to complete the 120 total
+(International students graduating at grade 10 1 meet the grade 12 equivalence by having completed the first two years of a diploma program.) - In exceptional cases, mature candidates (aged 30 and above with at least five years of ministry experience) who 2. have not completed the prerequisite schooling may be admitted on a probationary status based on the Recognition of Prior Learning Policy. - 3.
+An applicant must be active in \ministry and authorized to implement assignments within a local church. \Active in Ministry typically is reflected by the following roles: Senior Pastor, Associate/Assistant Pastor, Church Planter, Elder/Church Leader, Pastor's Spouse, Bishop, or Denominational Leader. - (United States residents general education requirements) Teleo University offers only one 3-credit course of the 30-semester credits of general studies courses required for a bachelor's degree.
+However, Teleo University welcomes the transfer of the remaining general education credits from partner schools and other institutions.

-- credit hours required to graduate.
-These 15 credit hours may come from a previous diploma program, a twoyear associate of arts degree, or 15 earned credits that did not culminate in completing a program.
-Grade 10 graduates must transfer 15 credit hours earned from the third year of a diploma program. - (United States residents general education requirements) Teleo University does not offer the required bachelor's degree general education courses but welcomes the transfer of these general education credits from partner schools and other institutions.
 For more information, refer to the Transfer of Credits Policy and General Studies Policy.
-There are two options to meet the general education requirements: - Option 1: Transfer credits previously earned from other institutions. - Option 2: Take the required 30 semester credits of general studies while completing the Pastoral Ministry program.
+There are two options to meet the general education requirements: - Option 1: Transfer credits previously earned from other institutions. - Option 2: Take the remaining general studies semester credits while completing the bachelor program.

-Bachelor of Ministry in Church Growth Degree Completion - Admission Requirements
+Bachelor of Theology in Missional Multiplication (BTMM) Degree Completion - Admission Requirements

-- 1. Admission Application: Begin the application process by completing the Church Growth program application. - Continued involvement as a facilitator for a T-Net Training Center (study group). - Successful completion of the Teleo University Diploma in Pastoral Ministry program with the following results:
+- 1. Admission Application: Begin the application process by completing the program application. - Continued involvement as a facilitator for a T-Net Training Center (study group).
+2 - Successful completion of the Teleo University three-year 90-semester credits Diploma in Missional Leadership 3. program with the following results:

-- ✓ Two or more Outreach Discovery Bible Study (DBS) house churches. ✓ Personally recruited at least two Tier 1 Training Center participants from the prospect list.

-- ✓ Coached two Tier 1 students at least twice during each term. ✓ Training Center team member and taught/facilitated at least 10% of Tier 1. - Taught Course 6 or CM C-6 to 3 total students or 2 students from the applicant's prospect list. - Your T-Net Training Center students have multiplied to at least two (2) centers or two (2) times the number of students.
+- Two or more Outreach Discovery Bible Study (DBS) house churches.
+Personally recruited at least two Tier 1 Training Center participants from the prospect list. - ✓ Coached two Tier 1 students at least twice during each term. - ✓ Training Center team member and taught/facilitated at least 10% of Tier 1. - ✓ Taught Course 6 or CM C-6 to 3 total students or 2 students from the applicant's prospect list. - ✓ Your T-Net Training Center students have multiplied to at least two (2) centers or two (2) times the number of students.

-Master of Arts in Church Growth - Admission Requirements
+Master of Arts in Missional Multiplication - Admission Requirements

-- 1. Admission Application: Begin the application process by completing the Church Growth program application. - 2.
-Continued involvement as a facilitator for a T-Net Training Center (study group). - 3.
-Successful completion of one of the Teleo University Bachelor of Pastoral Ministry programs or higher with the following results: - ✓ Two or more Outreach Discovery Bible Study (DBS) house churches. - ✓ Personally recruited at least two Tier 1 Training Center participants from the prospect list. - ✓ Coached two Tier 1 students at least twice during each term. - ✓ Training Center team member and taught/facilitated at least 10% of Tier 1. - ✓ Taught Course 6 or CM C-6 to 3 total students or 2 students from the applicant's prospect list. - ✓ Your T-Net Training Center students have multiplied to at least two (2) centers or two (2) times the number
+- 1. Admission Application: Begin the application process by completing the program application. - Continued involvement as a facilitator for a T-Net Training Center (study group).
+2. - Successful completion of one of the Teleo University Bachelor of Theology in Missional Leadership or MDiv in 3.
+Missional Leadership programs with the following results: - Two or more Outreach Discovery Bible Study (DBS) house churches. - ✓ Personally recruited at least two Tier 1 Training Center participants from the prospect list. - ✓ Coached two Tier 1 students at least twice during each term. - ✓ Training Center team member and taught/facilitated at least 10% of Tier 1. - ✓ Taught Course 6 or CM C-6 to 3 total students or 2 students from the applicant's prospect list. - ✓ Your T-Net Training Center students have multiplied to at least two (2) centers or two (2) times the number of students.

-Master of Divinity in Church Multiplication - Admission Requirements
+Master of Divinity in Missional Leadership - Admission Requirements